John H. Cox: 2008 presidential campaign

+California

 Proposed initiatives

 Cox authored different versions of the Neighborhood Legislature constitutional amendment initiative but failed to qualify it due to lack of signatures for each of the four consecutive general ballots from 2012 to 2018.
 The final version was called 'The Low-Cost, New Hampshire-Style Neighborhood Legislature Act.'
 It was inspired by the part-time, 'non-careerist' 400-member New Hampshire Assembly.
 It would have shrunk each legislator's budget by a third, and imposed a cap on their salaries.

 In 2016, Cox proposed an initiative statute that would require legislators to wear the logos of their top 10 donors on their suits when advocating for policies on the Senate or Assembly floor, much like NASCAR drivers wear sponsors on their race suits.
 Due to insufficient signatures, it failed to qualify for the general election that year.
 While the initiative was probably not legal due to a 1940s federal legal finding that politicians could not be forced to reveal or display their donors publicly, the intention was to get the voters to be concerned about who the legislators were beholden to, and, thereby, just like the Neighborhood Legislature measure, reduce the power of special interest money.

-2018 California gubernatorial election
+2018 gubernatorial election

 On March 7, 2017, Cox announced his candidacy for Governor of California in the 2018 election.
 He garnered the support of 55% of Republican delegates at the spring 2018 California Republican Convention, but fell short of the 60% needed for the party's endorsement.
 Cox obtained the endorsements of Newt Gingrich and Donald Trump.
 Cox also received endorsements from eight Republican members of Congress, including House Minority Leader Kevin McCarthy, Devin Nunes, Jeff Denham, and Mimi Walters, as well as by the National Right to Life Committee.

 Cox launched his campaign with the slogan "clean out the barn".
 Cox promised to bring California low taxes, less business regulation, better infrastructure, and repeal of the gas tax.
 Cox reportedly contributed $4.4 million to his own campaign.

 On June 5, 2018, Cox finished second in the top-two nonpartisan blanket primary for Governor of California.
-In the general election that November, he lost to Democratic nominee and incumbent Lieutenant Governor Gavin Newsom, who won by roughly 24 points.
+In the general election that November, he lost to Democratic nominee and incumbent lieutenant governor Gavin Newsom, who won by roughly 24 points.